btahir/tensorflow-LAMB/README.md

 Since TF code does the actual math in C++ (hence the mysterious training_ops.apply_adam function returned), I started with the Adam implementation here for __apply_dense: https://github.com/angetato/Optimizers-for-Tensorflow/blob/master/tf_utils/Adam.py

+Working through some issues.
+Optimizer is not working as expected.